molokoloco/jQuery.boxFx/README.txt

     // LIMITATIONS
     //////////////////////////////////////////////////////////////////////////////////////

         We cannot animate more than a certain number of DOM elements.
-In one of the effect i have tested 800 This is already to much ^^
-        Some CSS3 properties are good animation speed killer : gradient, boxShadow, opacity, borderRadius...

-        In the plugin, witch is a proxy of the CSS3 model, you can setup hundreds of properties.
+        In one of the effect i have tested 800...
+This is already to much ^^ The purpose is to animate few HTML elements, otherwise it's better to use Canvas or SVG The plugin is like a proxy of the CSS3 model, you can setup hundreds of properties.
         I recommand to only use few of them each time.
+Some CSS3 properties are good speed killer : gradient, boxShadow, opacity, borderRadius...

         CSS Animations keyframes and CSS Transitions styles properties can be in conflict.
-        We cannot animate the same CSS property in "options.transition.stylesTo.XXX" and in "options.keyframes[0].steps.XXX" (The same apply between two keyframes : "options.keyframes[0].steps.XXX" and "options.keyframes[1].steps.XXX").
+        We cannot animate the same CSS property in "options.transition.stylesTo.XXX" and in "options.keyframes[0].steps.XXX" (The same apply between two keyframes :
+        "options.keyframes[0].steps.XXX" and "options.keyframes[1].steps.XXX").
         But, for example, you can move 1 times the seed with 'options.transition.stylesTo.left' ...and do an infinite rotation in 'options.keyframes[0].steps[0].transform'